ItalyPaleAle/svelte-spa-router/README.md

 }
 ````

-The `wrap` method accepts an object with multiple properties and enables other features, including: setting a "loading" component that is shown while a dynamically-imported component is being requested, adding custom user data, adding pre-conditions (route guards), etc.
+The `wrap` method accepts an object with multiple properties and enables other features, including: setting a "loading" component that is shown while a dynamically-imported component is being requested, adding pre-conditions (route guards), passing static props, and adding custom user data.

 You can learn more about all the features of `wrap` in the documentation for [route wrapping](/Advanced%20Usage.md#route-wrapping).